 Co-Supervised PhD Students

-The laboratory studies the autonomic motor and primary sensory neurones that control peripheral tissues and use a combination of anatomical, electrophysiological and molecular techniques to study populations of neurons that communicate with a wide range of organs and cells.
+Our laboratory studies the autonomic nervous system and endocrine control of peripheral tissues to better understand human and animal diseases.
+We use a combination of anatomical, electrophysiological and molecular techniques to study how internal organs are regulated with a focus on reproductive tract and solid tumours.
+Ongoing projects include:

 Nerve infiltration and Neurotransmitters in Breast Cancer